David Manning (police officer)

 David Manning MBE is the Commissioner of Police in Papua New Guinea (PNG).
-Since early 2020 he has also been designated as the country's Pandemic Controller in response to the COVID-19 outbreak.
+From early 2020 he was also designated as the country's Pandemic Controller in response to the COVID-19 outbreak.

 Early life and education

 David Manning is the son of Michael J. Manning, an economist and anti-corruption campaigner who was born in Australia and became a naturalized citizen of PNG, and Relly Manning, from East New Britain in PNG.
 His grandfather, Alan Manning, was one of the founders of the Democratic Labor Party in Australia.
 Between 1988 and 1993, Manning was educated at Canberra Grammar School.
 He then studied for a year at the Papua New Guinea University of Technology.
 His lack of tertiary qualifications was later to cause him difficulties.